MicrosoftDocs/playfab-docs/playfab-docs/features/social/tournaments-leaderboards/using-resettable-statistics-and-leaderboards.md

 ### Reading and writing to statistic versions

-Finally, from the Server and Client API side of the story, the calls are very similar to what you know from PlayFab’s original user and character statistics calls.
+Finally, from the Server and Client API side of the story, the calls are very similar to what you know from original PlayFab user and character statistics calls.

 In this case, there is a call to [UpdateUserStatistics](xref:titleid.playfabapi.com.client.playerdatamanagement.updateuserstatistics) and another to UpdatePlayerStatistics in each API set.
-The difference here is that now, the version is part of either the request or the response.
+The difference here is that now, *the version is part of either the request or the response*.

 When retrieving statistics, the value for the current statistic version, as well as the version number itself is returned.

 The following examples show making the call for the Headshots statistic from this example, as well as the returned data:

 #### Server Request